ref_send API 1.16

 One way to think about promises is as a generalization of floating point numbers.
 Floating point arithmetic has a special way of dealing with error conditions, different from that used in integer arithmetic.
 For example, the expression "0 / 0" will throw an ArithmeticException, which aborts the current flow of control.
 In contrast, the expression "0.0 / 0.0" does not throw an exception, instead returning a special value called a NaN and allowing the current flow of control to continue.

 Like a floating point number, a promise can represent either a normal value or an error condition.
-A Fulfilled promise is a wrapper containing a normal Java reference.
-A Rejected promise is a wrapper containing an Exception specifying the details of the error condition.
-Instead of throwing an exception, thus terminating the current flow of control, an expression that returns a Promise can return a Rejected promise to indicate an error condition, or a Fulfilled promise for a normal result.
-Most often, an expression will only need to be coded to return a Fulfilled promise, so some syntactic sugar is provided to facilitate construction.
+A fulfilled promise is a wrapper containing a normal Java reference.
+A rejected promise is a wrapper containing an Exception specifying the details of the error condition.
 For example:

 …